Ágota Kristóf: In popular culture

 The video game Mother 3 (2006) was influenced by The Notebooks major themes.
 Main characters Lucas and Claus are named after the book's narrators.
 The game's designer, Shigesato Itoi, a published author in his own right, compared the novel favorably to an RPG.
-American novelist Stephen Beachy has named Kristóf as an influence on his novel boneyard.Brucio nel vento (I burn in the Wind, 2002) is a film based on the novel Hier (Yesterday), directed by Silvio Soldini.
+American novelist Stephen Beachy has named Kristóf as an influence on his novel boneyard.Burning in the Wind (2002) is a film based on the novel Hier (Yesterday), directed by Silvio Soldini.
 Le Continent K. (1998) and Agota Kristof, 9 ans plus tard ...
 (2006) are two short documentaries about Ágota Kristóf directed by Eric Bergkraut.The Notebook was adapted into a film in 2013 by director János Szász.

 In 2014, the novel was adapted for the stage by British contemporary theatre company, Forced Entertainment.